saiwaiyanphyo/DES427_CarRental_app/README.md

 # Car Rental App (Expo + Supabase)

-This app lets users sign up/login, search available cars for a single day in December 2025, book a car for that day, and view their own rentals.
+This app lets users sign up/login, search available cars, book a car for that day, and view their own rentals.

 ## Quick start